CooperUSA/DevOps-Tutorial/tsunami/step7/text.md

 ## Checkout repository

 We then want the runner to download the repository, this can be done by for example by using the predefined checkout action.
 This requires a few extra things to be set up, namely a personal access token providing write access to contents, and read access to secrets.
-The repository then needs to be set up with a repository secret, here named `ACTIONS_AUTH_TOKEN`{{}} containing the token.
+The repository then needs to be set up with a repository secret, here named `ACTIONS_AUTH_TOKEN`{{}} containing the previously configured personal access token token.
 Other methods that work are obviously also fine.

 ```yml
     steps: